How to Choose Whether to Make or Buy in Manufacturing

 - Item not essential to the firm's strategy

-Bowers & Company CPAs aims to offer helpful information to our clients and friends.
-Learn more about how we can help should your manufacturing business need accounting and financial services.
+Bowers aims to offer helpful information to our clients and friends.
+Learn more about how we can help should your business need manufacturing services.

 Disclaimer: To ensure compliance with requirements imposed by the Department of Treasury, we inform you any U.S. federal tax advice contained in this document or video is not intended for the purpose of (i) avoiding penalties under the Internal Revenue Code, or (ii) promoting, marketing, or recommending to another party any transaction or matter that is contained in this document.